-Use this dialog box to configure running and debugging of single PHP files locally using a PHP console.
+Use this dialog to configure running and debugging of single PHP files locally using a PHP console.

 In this area, specify the script to run or debug and the parameters to process it with, if applicable.

-|File||In this text box, specify the location of the file to run or debug.
-Type the path to the file manually or click the Browse button and select the desired location in the Choose PHP File dialog box that opens.|
+In this field, specify the location of the file to run or debug.
+Type the path to the file manually or click Browse and select the desired location in the Choose PHP File dialog that opens.

-|Arguments||In this text box, type the list of arguments to be passed to the PHP script, same way as if you were entering these parameters in the command line.
+In this field, type the list of arguments to be passed to the PHP script, same way as if you were entering these parameters in the command line.

 Command Line area

 In this area, customize the behavior of the current PHP interpreter by specifying the options and arguments to be passed to the PHP executable file.

 The list contains all the currently configured local and remote PHP interpreters.
 Choose one of the configured PHP interpreters from the list, or click and define a new interpreter as described in Configure local PHP interpreters and Configure remote PHP interpreters.

 In this field, specify the options to be passed to the PHP executable file.
 They override the default behavior of the PHP interpreter or ensure that additional activities are performed.